 I pre-peel my eggs because I can't stand even the chance of not being able to rinse them off and biting into a tiny bit of shell, If you pre-peel, they put off a lot of water so put a paper towel in the ziploc with the egg(s).

-If you don't mind eating a soggy pb&j or an egg salad that has oozed out the sides, a sammy is great for planes.
-Keep it well wrapped since it will be a mess!
+If you don't mind eating a soggy PB&J or an egg salad that hay have oozed out the sides, a sammy is great for planes.
+Keep it well wrapped or it could turn into a mess!
 Don't pack tuna or lunch meats that will go bad quickly.
+I have also had good luck with simple lunch-meat sandwiches (with vegetarian "meat" of course LOL).

 - Cheese & Crackers